Turbinaria mesenterina

 Turbinaria mesenterina, commonly known as disc coral, is a species of colonial stony coral in the family Dendrophylliidae.
 It is native to the Indo-Pacific region.
-The International Union for Conservation of Nature has rated its conservation status as being "vulnerable".
+The International Union for Conservation of Nature has rated its conservation status as being "least concern".

 Description

 Turbinaria mesenterina is encrusting or forms flat or vase-shaped plates with corallites only on one side.
 The corallites are conical and about 2 mm in diameter.
 This coral is quite variable in form, depending on depth and water conditions.
 It is very common in the Arabian area on sand and other sediments, and there it forms groups of vertical, interlocking plates which are usually greenish yellow, greenish grey or greyish brown.
 On upper reef slopes, colonies consist of upright or tiered plates, and in deeper water the plates are horizontal.

 Distribution and habitat

 Turbinaria mesenterina is present in the Indo-Pacific region, its range extending from East Africa and the Red Sea to Taiwan, French Polynesia and eastern Australia.
 It is common in most reef environments and may be the dominant coral species in turbid habitats.